HereBeAndre/enum-workshop/README.md

 # enum-workshop

 Brief presentation about enums in TypeSctipt.
 What's an enum?
-What's its behavior?
+How does it behave?
 Benefits and drawbacks?

 ## Resources